puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 * "`err: Could not send report: SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed.
 This is often because the time is out of sync on the server or client.`"

     Windows agents that are part of an Active Directory domain should automatically have their time synchronized with AD.
-For agents that are not part of an Active Directory domain, you may need to enable and add the Windows time service manually:
+For agents that are not part of an AD domain, you may need to enable and add the Windows time service manually:

         w32tm /register
         net start w32time